-This sweet potato coconut cury soup is in perfect balance.
-It’s creamy, a little sweet, and a little spicy.
+This award-winning creamy curried sweet potato soup is in perfect balance.
+It's creamy, a little sweet, and a little spicy.
 It holds up with a variety of flavors to compliment it, is dairy free, and Whole30 compliant.

 It's totally versatile.
 The first time we ate it, we had it straight - no garnishes, straight from the pot right after it was made, with a side salad.